justinlalonde/Portable-Programmable-DC-Power-Supply/README.md

   <img src="Images/I2C_bus.png" width="500">
 </p>

 For the final project poster, which was used as visual support for the final project demo, or the PCB schematics and project report (report is in French), see [Documentation](https://github.com/justinlalonde/Portable-Programmable-DC-Power-Supply/tree/50b5dae2a2250634cf91fb3bcf46d55140ee1e9c/Documentation).
+For the full ESP32 embedded C code, see [Firmware](https://github.com/justinlalonde/Portable-Programmable-DC-Power-Supply/tree/d0015435451c163994e33e4b49d970070d409dda/Firmware) or directly download the ESP-IDF project with the [ESP-IDF Project.zip](https://github.com/justinlalonde/Portable-Programmable-DC-Power-Supply/tree/main) file.